Gregory Campbell accuses republicans of 'rank hypocrisy' over policing

-DUP's Campbell accuses Sinn Fein of 'rank hypocrisy' and says nationalist criticism of Braverman police comments 'rings hollow'
+DUP's Campbell accuses Sinn Fein of 'rank hypocrisy' and says nationalist criticism of Braverman's police comments 'rings hollow'

 While not directly criticising Suella Braverman’s comments, the DUP’s Gregory Campbell has hit out at nationalists, saying they have tried to exert influence on the operational decisions of police in Northern Ireland.
 He said that just weeks ago the High Court ruled that policing decisions in Belfast “were ‘materially influenced by the threat (real or perceived)’ that Sinn Fein would leave the Policing Board.”